 The experiment object is optional.
-You only need to make one if you want to change a property from default.
-Note for some properties you can also change the defaults themselves using pb_prefs, which may be more convenient.
+You only need to add one if you want to change a property from default.
+Note for some properties you can also change the default values themselves using pb_prefs at the MATLAB command line, which may be more convenient.

 Default: show opening display and prompt to start